1. INTRODUCTION TO DODDLE – WHO WE ARE AND WHY PRIVACY MATTERS

 - customer identification at the point of service and to customise consumer’s experiences,

-- when reporting to retailers, carriers or other partners.
+- when reporting to retailers, carriers or other partners and

-- identifying appropriate candidates for job opportunities within the Doddle group.
+- recruitment, screening, selection and identifying candidates for future job opportunities within the Doddle group.

 4.3 We make it very easy for individuals to unsubscribe from marketing messages at any time via the link at the foot of each marketing email.
 If anyone changes his or her mind about us processing their personal information for marketing purposes, we enclose an unsubscribe link there.